 Deregulatory effort to improve government

-HHS also welcomes deregulatory suggestions from the public, links to an external website to rescind previous rulemakings or provisions in the Code of Federal Regulations.
+HHS also welcomes deregulatory suggestions from the public to rescind previous rulemakings or provisions in the Code of Federal Regulations.